 Fertilizer retailers, salespersons, farmers organizations, analytical laboratories, consultants, and/or end-users should:

-Familiarize themselves and comply with locally applicable regulations and limits and follow guidelines relevant to fertilizer use.
+Respect and comply with all regulations and limits and follow guidelines relevant to fertilizer use and distribution.

-Provide correct information and/or adhere to best management practices for fertilizer use including proper handling, storage, transportation, and disposal, and follow locally relevant fertilizer recommendations.
+Provide correct information and adhere to best management practices for fertilizer use including proper handling, storage, transportation, and disposal, and follow locally relevant fertilizer recommendations.

 Keep records of fertilizer sales and/or fertilizer applications along with other agronomic practices, data and farm records to support governments for the purpose of statistical information on fertilizer use.
+These data should be available to the public authorities that request access.

 Nutrient reuse and recycling

-Potential nutrientn sources of reused or recycled materials include wastewater, sewage sludge, biosolids, animal manure, urban wastes, composts, digestates, biochar, inorganic or organic by-products such as struvite, ammonium sulfate and residues from food and agro-industries.
+Nutrient sources of reused or recycled materials include wastewater, sewage sludge, biosolids, animal manure, composts, digestates, biochar, inorganic or organic by-products such as struvite, ammonium sulfate and residues from food and agro-industries.

-The use of nutrients from reused and recycled sources should be encouraged, however consideration should be given to quality, safety and environmental and biosecurity risks associated with managing and using recycled nutrients.
+The sustainable use of nutrients from reused and recycled sources should be encouraged, however quality, safety, environmental and biosecurity risks associated with managing and using recycled nutrients, should be assessed and minimized.

 Governments should:

-Encourage, through advocacy, dialogue, policy, financial mechanisms and the provision of resources, cross-sectorial innovation and co-creation and sharing of knowledge in nutrient reuse and recycling technologies for use as fertilizers across relevant sectors including agriculture, water, energy and health to encourage the reuse and recycling of nutrients.
+Encourage cross-sectorial innovation and co-creation and sharing of knowledge in sustainable nutrient reuse and recycling technologies for use as fertilizers across relevant sectors including agriculture, water, energy and health to encourage the reuse and recycling of nutrients.

-Develop policies that encourage the reuse, recycling and utilization of locally-available sources of plant nutrients through the use of animal manures, compost, crop residues, and other materials suitable for application to soil as a source of plant nutrients and which may also contribute to soil quality in terms of organic matter or other soil benefits such as a liming effect.
+Develop policies that encourage the sustainable reuse, recycling and utilization of locally-available sources of plant nutrients through the use of animal manures, compost, crop residues, and other materials suitable for application to soil as a source of plant nutrients and which may also contribute to soil quality in terms of organic matter or other soil benefits such as a liming effect.

 Set appropriate guidelines and limits on contaminants in reused and recycled nutrients sources that pose an unacceptable risk to human health and the environment.